-The purpose of this Installation and Owner's Manual is to provide comprehensive documentation support for the P-K MODU-FIRE Forced Draft & VELOX series of gas fired boilers and water heaters featuring NURO controls.
+The purpose of this Installation and Owner's Manual is to provide comprehensive documentation support for the P-K VELOX series water heaters featuring NURO controls.
 This manual discusses requirements for all installations as well as recommended best practices for installation, operation and maintenance.

-The primary concern of all Harsco Industrial, Patterson-Kelley equipment installation procedures is safety.
+The primary concern of all Patterson-Kelley equipment installation procedures is safety.
 Safety instructions and considerations are presented and repeated throughout the document as required.
-If you have any questions on the information contained within, or do not fully and completely understand the content, please contact Harsco Industrial, Patterson-Kelley Technical Service at 570.476.7261 or toll free at 877.728.5351.
+If you have any questions on the information contained within, or do not fully and completely understand the content, please contact Patterson-Kelley Technical Service at 570.476.7261 or toll free at 877.728.5351.